Juli132/Dimidium_Bellerophon/guts.md

 ---

 > The project is actively evolving.
-If you notice any file paths in this document that do not match the current structure, please open an issue or submit a pull request with corrections.
+If you notice any file paths in this document that do not match the current structure, please open an issue or submit a pull request with corrections or additions.

 ---